2018–19 St. Francis Brooklyn Terriers men's basketball team: Regular season

 St. Francis Brooklyn completed the non-conference portion of their schedule with an 8–7 record.
-The Terriers had road wins against Lafayette, Niagara, and a tough Presbyterian squad that finished the season 20–16.
-At home the Terriers defeated Manhattan, Saint Peter's, and UMass Lowell.
-The eight non-conference wins were one shy of tying the NEC non-conference wins record which the Terriers set back in 2013-14.
-The eight non-conference wins were one shy of tying the NEC non-conference wins record which the Terriers set back in 2013-14.
+The Terriers had road wins against Lafayette, Niagara and a tough Presbyterian squad that finished the season 20–16.
+At home the Terriers defeated Manhattan, Saint Peter's and UMass Lowell.
+The eight non-conference wins were one shy of tying the NEC non-conference wins record which the Terriers set in 2013–14.
+The eight non-conference wins were one shy of tying the NEC non-conference wins record which the Terriers set in 2013–14.

-The Terriers Northeast Conference schedule resulted in a 9–9 record, which was good for a fifth-place finish.
-The St. Francis margin of victory over the course of their 18 NEC contests was only 0.5 points (70.3 to 69.8).
+The Terriers' Northeast Conference schedule resulted in a 9–9 record, which was good for a fifth-place finish.
+St. Francis's margin of victory over the course of their 18 NEC contests was only 0.5 points (70.3 to 69.8).

 Postseason

-After finishing the regular season 17-15 the Terriers were selected to participate in the 2019 CIT.
-This was their first winning season since 2014–15 when they went 23-12 and were invited to the 2015 NIT.
-In the tournament, St. Francis Brooklyn faced Hampton, their first game against each other in history.
+After finishing the regular season 17–15 the Terriers were selected to participate in the 2019 CIT.
+This was their first winning season since 2014–15 when they went 23–12 and were invited to the 2015 NIT.
+In the tournament, the Terriers faced Hampton, their first game against each other in history.
 The Terriers lost to Hampton 72–81 in the opening round of the CIT.